greenelab/meta-review/manuscript.md

 In the Deep Review, we established [contributor guidelines](https://github.com/greenelab/deep-review/blob/v1.0/CONTRIBUTING.md) that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
 Our contributor guidelines required verifiable participation for authorship: either directly attributable changes to the text or participation in the discussion on GitHub.
 These guidelines did not discuss broader community norms that may have improved inclusiveness.
-It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [@zBl3qgGT].
+It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [@url:https://lgatto.github.io/open-and-open/].
-Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [@NuDPNceu].
+Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [@doi:10.1109/hicss.2007.277].
 <!-- cited a previous version of doi:10.1080/08874417.2009.11645338 (see https://git.io/vdSSR) -->
-Conferences and open source projects have used codes of conduct to establish these norms (e.g. [Contributor Covenant](https://www.contributor-covenant.org/ "A Code of Conduct for Open Source Projects")) [@bY9cHRxB].
+Conferences and open source projects have used codes of conduct to establish these norms (e.g. [Contributor Covenant](https://www.contributor-covenant.org/ "A Code of Conduct for Open Source Projects")) [@doi:10.1109/SANER.2017.7884606].
 We would encourage the maintainers of similar projects to consider broader codes of conduct for project participants that build on social as well as academic norms.

 ### Manubot in the context of open science

 Science is undergoing a transition towards openness.
 The internet provides a global information commons, where scholarship can be publicly shared at a minimal cost.
-For example, open access publishing provides an economic model that encourages maximal dissemination and reuse of scholarly articles [@zBPP9YKu; @PuP45jrB; @HQfvK1OF].
+For example, open access publishing provides an economic model that encourages maximal dissemination and reuse of scholarly articles [@isbn:9780262517638; @doi:10.12688/f1000research.8460.3; @doi:10.7554/eLife.16800].
-More broadly, open licensing solves legal barriers to content reuse, enabling any type of scholarly output to become part of the commons [@g6WVoxNy; @137tbemL9].
+More broadly, open licensing solves legal barriers to content reuse, enabling any type of scholarly output to become part of the commons [@doi:10.1109/MCSE.2009.19; @doi:10.1038/536016a].
-The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bona fide privacy or security concerns [@gvyja7v1; @rgo1TZr; @1A97a4UwU].
+The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bona fide privacy or security concerns [@doi:10.1126/science.aah6168; @doi:10.1038/nature10836; @doi:10.1371/journal.pbio.1001195].
 New tools and services make it increasingly feasible to publicly share the unabridged methods of a study, especially for computational research, which consists solely of software and data.

-Greater openness in both research methods and publishing creates an opportunity to redefine peer review and the role journals play in communicating science [@52Q1v5nS].
+Greater openness in both research methods and publishing creates an opportunity to redefine peer review and the role journals play in communicating science [@doi:10.12688/f1000research.12037.2].
-At the extreme is real-time open science, whereby studies are performed entirely in the open from their inception [@17EdosXzD].
+At the extreme is real-time open science, whereby studies are performed entirely in the open from their inception [@doi:10.1242/dmm.003285].
-Many such research projects have now been completed, benefiting from the associated early-stage peer review, additional opportunity for online collaboration, and increased visibility [@1pWYlPj4; @O21tn8vf].
+Many such research projects have now been completed, benefiting from the associated early-stage peer review, additional opportunity for online collaboration, and increased visibility [@doi:10.3897/rio.1.e7547; @doi:10.7554/eLife.26726].

 Manubot is an ideal authoring protocol for real-time open science, especially for projects that are already using an open source software workflow to manage their research.
 While Manubot does require technical expertise, the benefits are manyfold.